 ForceAuthn="true" flag.
 SAML IdP must be configured to handle this properly and provide the appropriate login page or another way for user re-authentication.

-Double authentication is different from Multi-Factor authentication.
-For more information, see Supporting Multi-Factor authentication.
+Double authentication is different from multi-factor authentication.